Recently in Pharmaceutical Interests, Public Interests Category

 My first point I'll pose in the form of a question -- would the complainers rather that science and medicine be static than dynamic?
 Lets take the subject of Collins' NYT column that dealt with hormone therapy for female menopause.

 Medicine in the 1950's and 1960's saw the advent of the polio vaccine, the development of ultrasound to see babies inside the womb, and treatment of chronic kidney failure by hemodialysis.
 In 1960 and 1961 scientists along the East Coast of the US learned that the Hepatitis A virus was caused by shellfish contaminated with raw sewage.
 In the 1950's and 1960's doctors made major advances in cardiac surgery so they could repair congenital heart defects in babies.
 Such repairs became feasible when doctors realized that they could use a patient's relative as a live "heart and lung machine".
-From that, what I'll call a 'proof of concept', technology advanced to machines that could keep patients oxygenated during heart surgery.
-As you can imagine, the first "heart surgeries" were a messy business, and as in every field of medicine.
+From that 'proof of concept' technology advanced to machines that could keep patients oxygenated during heart surgery.
+As you can imagine, the first "heart surgeries" were risky business, and are new procedures in every field of medicine, especially surgery.
 The 1950's and 1960's brought major improvements to medicine, but in fits and starts.
 Mid-century, post WWII was the era when hormone therapy became popular.

 Who To Blame?